Lawmakers facing key decisions on sports betting rules

 Associated Press

-Lawmakers in the state Senate and Assembly are scheduled Monday to take up several measures that would authorize sports betting.
+Members of the state Senate and Assembly are taking up a bill that would authorize sports betting.

-They'll have to work out differences among the various proposals and make important decisions on how much the activity should be taxed.
+Officials from Major League Baseball, the NBA, and the PGA Tour testified against the bill.
+They say the leagues need the integrity fee payments, as well as additional tools like information sharing and real-time data controls to make sure betting is conducted honestly.

+But they stopped short of threatening to sue to block the law, saying they hope to negotiate the desired changes.

+"You guys are in it to make money," he said.
+"This is hypocrisy.
+Nine years of fighting the state of New Jersey, and you come here?
+It's disgraceful.
+Just a suggestion: You may want to write a check to the state of New Jersey for $9 million for all the money we lost" fighting the league in court.

+The bill approved by the Assembly committee set the tax rate for casinos at 8.5 percent, with an additional 1.25 percent payment to help Atlantic City pay down its debt.
+The 1.25 percent add-on fee for tracks would be split among the host community and the county in which the track operates.
+Internet bets would be taxed at 13 percent.

 New Jersey won a Supreme Court case last month overturning a federal law that limited sports betting to only four states.
-Individual states are now free to pass laws legalizing it, if they desire.
+Individual states are now free to pass laws legalizing gambling.

+New Jersey lawmakers hope to legalize betting by the end of this week in their race to be among the first states to offer sports betting at casinos and racetracks following the court ruling.
+Delaware plans to take sports bets starting Tuesday.

+Dennis Drazin, president and CEO of Darby Development LLC, which runs Monmouth Park, said he hopes to start taking bets on Friday if the Legislature approved a bill the day before.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show the proposed casino tax rate is 8.5 percent, not 8 percent.